ViewBridge:Revisiting Cross-View Localization from Image Matching: Conclusion

 \section{Conclusion}

-We revisited cross-view localization from the perspective of image matching, emphasizing that accurate cross-view correspondence is critical for localization in extreme viewpoint disparities.
-To this end, we proposed a unified framework with two key modules: the Surface Model, which grounds BEV construction on estimated surface geometry, and SimRefiner, which refines similarity matrices by enforcing local and global consistency without costly post-processing.
-The components improve both localization and cross-view matching.
-Beyond method, we introduced CVFM, the first large-scale benchmark with dense pixel-level cross-view correspondences, enabling evaluation of matching algorithms.
-This work bridges localization and matching, enabling unified, geometry-aware cross-view understanding.
+We revisited cross-view localization from an image-matching perspective, emphasizing that accurate cross-view correspondence is essential for localization under large viewpoint disparities.
+To address this challenge, we proposed ViewBridge, a unified framework that integrates two complementary modules: the Surface Model, which grounds BEV construction on estimated surface geometry, and the SimRefiner, which refines similarity distributions to enhance match reliability through local and global consistency.
+Trained only with 3-DoF localization supervision, ViewBridge jointly improves localization accuracy and cross-view matching robustness.
+Beyond the method, we introduced CVFM, the first large-scale benchmark with manually verified pixel-level ground-satellite cross-view correspondences, enabling systematic evaluation of fine-grained matching algorithms.
+Although our framework is not a traditional image-matching method, it can still generate reliable cross-view correspondences that facilitate cross-view alignment and semantic understanding.
+More importantly, we believe this study will inspire broader advances in cross-view perception and contribute to future research toward unified, geometry-aware scene understanding across diverse viewpoints.